Dried Basil Leaves

-Supplied dried in quantities from 25g up to 100g.
-The flavours are truly magnificent; it entails a strong anise-like zest with a sweet scent perfect for creating sumptuous dishes.
-It’s pervading, clove-like aroma makes it such an ideal complement to tomatoes that it is often referred to as ‘the tomato herb’.
+Basil leaves are supplied dried in quantities from a 10g discovery pouch up to a 500g bulk pouch.
+The flavours are truly magnificent; they entail a strong anise-like zest with a sweet scent perfect for creating sumptuous dishes.
+Its pervading, clove-like aroma makes it such an ideal complement to tomatoes that it is often referred to as ‘the tomato herb’.

 Basil also complements other vegetables such as eggplant, zucchini (courgette), squash and spinach.
 When added within the last half an hour of cooking, it enhances the flavour of vegetable and legume (split peas, lentil) soups.
 Most salads, especially those with tomato, benefit greatly from the addition of basil.